Ivan Khobta: Early career

-2021–2022 season
+2021–2022 season: Junior international debut

 Sierova/Khobta debuted on the 2021–22 Junior Grand Prix series, placing fifth at 2021 JGP Slovakia and seventh at 2021 JGP Austria.
 They then went on to win their third consecutive gold medal at the 2022 Ukrainian Junior Championships.

 With Sierova and Khobta's hometown of Kyiv becoming a central point of conflict, they were forced to relocate elsewhere to train.
 They and coach Filip Zalevski ultimately settled in Bergamo, Italy and Chemnitz, Germany to train.
 Despite the invasion, they competed at the 2022 World Junior Championships in Tallinn, Estonia, and finished sixth.

-2022–2023 season
+2022–2023 season: Senior international debut, World Junior bronze

 Sierova/Khobta began their season at the 2022 JGP Poland I and 2022 JGP Poland II, winning silver at both events and ultimately qualifying for the 2022–23 Junior Grand Prix Final.
 They went on to compete at the 2022 CS Ice Challenge and the 2022 CS Warsaw Cup, placing third and sixth, respectively.

 At the 2022–23 Junior Grand Prix Final in Turin, Italy, Sierova/Khobta finished fifth.
 Competing on the senior level at the 2023 European Championships in Espoo, Finland, Sierova/Khobta placed tenth in the short program and eighth in the free skate, finishing in ninth-place overall.

 Sierova/Khobta went on to compete at the 2023 World Junior Championships in Calgary, Alberta, coming fourth in the short program, but only narrowly behind the third-place team.
 In the free skate, they set a new personal best and moved up to third place overall, winning the bronze medal.
 This was the first World Junior pairs medal for Ukraine since 2000, and the first in any discipline since ice dance team Nazarova/Nikitin's bronze in 2015.
 Speaking afterward, they said that they felt "all the support of the Ukrainian diaspora in Canada and that gave us strength.
 We hope to do our best in our next competition.
 This Junior Worlds was very important for us and our country."

 At the 2023 World Championships in Saitama, Japan, Sierova/Khobta placed twenty-second in the short program, failing to qualify for the free skate, after missing a planned triple twist.